If you are a current student at the ELI, you may find links to valuable information below:

 Here are your options:

-To drop from an ELI class, a drop request must be submitted in person to the office by 8:20 AM on Tuesday of Week 2 of the session to avoid a tuition charge.
+To drop from an ELI class, a drop request must be submitted in person to the office by before 4:30 PM on Friday of Week 1 of the session to avoid a tuition charge.

-100% of tuition is refunded if the class is dropped by 8:20 AM on Tuesday of Week 2.
+100% of tuition is refunded if the class is dropped by before 4:30 PM on Friday of Week 1.

 Suchavadee (Annex 2202)

 Address Change, SEVIS Advising, School Transfer, Travel Request, Program Extension, Attendance Probation, Academic/Grade Probation

 Class and Level Issues, Academic Planning, Personal and Health Issues

 Complaints or concerns about a course, instructor, or other part of the program